kfjahnke/zimt/README.md

 functions through them, resulting in calls to the ISA-specific overloads via the virtual member functions.

-## n-dimensional arrays and zimt::transform
+## n-dimensional arrays, zimt::transform and relatives

-Now we'll use zimt's unary functors to process n-dimensional arrays.
+Wa can use zimt's unary functors to process n-dimensional arrays.
 We'll start with an explanation of n-dimensional arrays and 'views' - there is more to them than what you might expect when you just think of multidimensional C arrays.
-The C++ standard library has a data typoe which is similar to the arrays zimt processes, but it's mildly exotic, and chances are you haven't heard about it: it's std::gslice.
+The C++ standard library has a data type which is similar to the arrays zimt processes, but it's mildly exotic, and chances are you haven't heard about it: it's std::gslice.
 We won't look at this similarity here, I only mention it for reference.
 Another close